 Both cities are suitable for travel all year round, with four distinct seasons.
 The best season to visit is autumn (Sep to Nov) for Beijing, and spring (Mar to May) or autumn for Shanghai, to avoid the summer heat and winter cold.
 Learn more about Beijing weather and Shanghai weather.

 If you are visiting China during summer, the difference between the cities is really not that much.
 If, however, your proposed vacation happens to be in winter, Shanghai wins over Beijing by being slightly less polluted and having slightly better air quality.
 By the way, Beijing’s air quality is improving.

 1. If this will be your first time to China and you wish to see the authentic China as depicted in the media, Beijing has everything ready for you.
 This ancient capital needs at least 3 days for the must-sees and easily a week if you are into history.

 2. If you are more interested in the new China and wish to investigate the magical economic engine of this nation, 2 days in Shanghai and another 2 days in its nearby little-sister city Hangzhou will suit you slightly better.

 3. The best option if time permits, is to give Beijing 4 days and Shanghai 3 days to experience the highlights of both.
 In the end, the bullet train between Beijing and Shanghai can take you from one to the other within 6 hours, and this is quite doable.

 Traveling in super cities can be easy and difficult at the same time.
-Contact us to receive a free quotation for a tailor-made tour to experience Beijing and Shanghai in-depth, according to your schedule and preferences, with no shops, no factories, no detours, no hassles and no worries!
+Contact us for a tailor-made tour to experience Beijing and Shanghai in-depth, according to your schedule and preferences, with no shops, no factories, no detours, no hassles and no worries!

 Our popular suggestive itineraries: